alx741/venabili-doc/layers.md

 in different places for different situations.

-## Declaring layers
+## Defining layers

-Layers are declared in the `venabili.c` file as 4x12 matrices of keys that match the position of the physical switches.
+Layers are defined in the `venabili.c` file as 4x12 matrices of keys that match the position of the physical switches.

 Take a look at the default layer: